amandamullen/Project_1/README.md

 - What does Filebeat watch for? **log files and filesystem changes**

 The configuration details of each machine may be found below.
--note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name     | Function | IP Address | Operating System |